verrazzano/verrazzano/examples/multicluster/hello-helidon/README.md

 we will change the placement of the application to be in the admin cluster, by patching the multicluster resources as follows.

-1. Specify the change placement patch file for changing the placement to admin cluster.
+1. Specify the change placement patch file for changing the placement to the admin cluster.
 We will use this environment variable in subsequent steps:
    ```shell
    # To change the placement to the admin cluster